-Yes, I’ve been on a two-door sedan jag lately.
+(first posted 7/1/2015.
+Image improved by Chris Cieslak) Yes, I’ve been on a two-door sedan jag lately.
 And to really enable my current habit, CC Contributor Don Andreina has sent me a photo of the ultimate two-door sedan, the extremely rare Jaguar XJ6-2D.
-Unfortunately someone gussied this one up with a vinyl roof and alloys, but picture this in steelies and dog dishes, and you’ll know why these have become such unicorns.
+This is a true unicorn.
 Why?
 Sadly, because almost all of them have been butchered and converted into XJCs.
 What a crime.
-But an original XC6-2D was the closes thing Jaguar ever made to an American-style stripper two door sedan.
+But an original XC6-2D was the closest thing Jaguar ever made to an American-style stripper two door sedan.
 In fact, it was a bit too much like one.

 The XJ coupe was scheduled to arrive 1974, right into the dark days of the energy crisis, which hit Europe even harder, with car-less Sundays and a reeling economy.
 Jaguar decided that it needed a low-cost entry-level XJ model, and looked to the US for inspiration.
 It cobbled up a two-door sedan version of the coupe, and fitted a push-rod overhead valve cylinder head for the storied KX 4.2 six.
 That cylinder head looks very similar to the one from an old Chevy Stovebolt/Blue Flame six, which went out of production in 1962.
 Others more in the know say that Jaguar simply scoured junkyards in the US for old Chevy six heads, but that’s never been proven, as the casting marks have been carefully doctored.
 A single small SU H2 carb was fitted, with a 90 degree adapter to the